 We implemented our Human Rights Policy by developing and disseminating new tools to Chevron practitioners, including guidance on conducting risk assessments, engaging with business suppliers and security providers, and managing community and human rights issues in our operations.

-In addition, Chevron is a leader in advancing external initiatives that aim to strengthen human rights protections, including through industry groups such as the IPIECA - the global oil and gas industry association for environmental and social issues.
-IPIECA's Social Responsibility Working Group helps develop best practices and disseminate learning materials to industry practitioners on key issues where human rights impacts can occur, including supply chain, security, local content, and indigenous peoples.
+In addition, Chevron is a leader in advancing external initiatives that aim to strengthen human rights protections, including through industry groups such as IPIECA the global oil and gas industry association for environmental and social issues.
+IPIECA's Social Responsibility Working Group helps develop best practices and disseminate learning materials to industry practitioners on key issues where human rights impacts can occur, including supply chain, security, local content and indigenous peoples.
 Chevron also is a member of the Global Business Initiative on Human Rights, which seeks to advance corporate respect for human rights around the world.

 Chevron is committed to interacting with indigenous communities in a way that respects their history, culture and customs.
-Chevron carries out this commitment by following its Human Rights Policy, which sets the expectation for the company to consult with indigenous communities and understand their perspectives on Chevron projects and ongoing operations.
-Chevron's approach to indigenous engagement is consistent with relevant external guidelines, including the World Bank’s Operational Policy and Bank Procedure on Indigenous Peoples.
+Chevron carries out this commitment by following our Human Rights Policy, which sets the expectation for the company to consult with indigenous communities and understand their perspectives on Chevron projects and ongoing operations.
+Chevron's approach to indigenous engagement is consistent with relevant external guidelines, including the World Bank's Operational Policy and Bank Procedure on Indigenous Peoples.
 On-the-ground practitioners also benefit from active information sharing among a network of experienced Chevron employees.

 Land Use and Resettlement